tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 The code above assumes that you have completed the chapters on user authentication and used `django-registration-redux`, as outlined in the previous chapter.
 If you haven't done both of these activities, you will need to update the template and remove/modify the references to those links in the navigation bar in the header.

 Also of note is that the HTML template makes references to external websites to request the required `css` and `js` files.
-In order for everything to work, you will need to be connected to the Internet for the styles and JavaScript files to be loaded when you run Rango.
+For everything to work, you will need to be connected to the Internet for the styles and JavaScript files to be loaded when you run Rango.

 I> ### Working Offline?
 I> Rather than including external references to the `css` and `js` files, you could download all the associated files and store them in your project's `static` directory.
 We recommend storing CSS files in `static/css/`, with JavaScript files in `static/js/`.
 If you do this, you will need to update the `bootstrap_base.html` to point to the correct files locally using the `{% static '...' %}` template function.

 ## Quick Style Change
-To give Rango a much needed facelift, we need to update our base template to make use of the new `base_bootstrap.html` template.
+To give Rango a much-needed facelift, we need to update our base template to make use of the new `base_bootstrap.html` template.
 It's now ready to go!
 There are many ways to do this, with one option being to rename `base.html` to `base_bootstrap.html` in all your other templates.
 However, a quicker solution would be to do the following.

 1. Rename the `base.html` template in `templates/rango/` to `base-old.html`.
 2. Rename the `base_bootstrap.html` template in `templates/rango/` to `base.html`.

-This ensures you keep a copy of your old `base.html` template, and switch the active template that all other Rango templates inherit from to the Bootstrapped version.
+This ensures you keep a copy of your old `base.html` template and switch the active template that all other Rango templates inherit from to the Bootstrapped version.

 T> ### Using `git`?
 T> If you are using Git, it would be prudent to use the `git mv` commands in your terminal or Command Prompt to ensure that Git can keep track of these filename changes.
 If you are using a GUI to manage your Git repository, use that to perform the renaming instead.